 We’re watching evolution in real-time.
 The bad guys have industrialized the attack toolbox.
 They’re a step ahead of firewalls.
-They know where the tripwires and detection thresholds are for DDOS and Bot Detection solutions.
+They know where the tripwires and detection thresholds are for DDOS mitigation and Bot Detection solutions.
 Staying low and slow is cheap and productive.
 They’re sappers and deftly understand how to stay below the threshold of detection.

 From reconnaissance towards pwnage, attack methodologies shift, shimmer and shimmy through cracks in defense systems designed for a less clever attack.
 What was once a winning defense strategy tooling designed to block a single variant of an automated attack just doesn’t cut it anymore.